-The ability to blind taste wine is somewhat of a prerequisite for many industry professionals.
-Those who are skilled and do it well tend to take it incredibly seriously.
-While others – whose jobs don’t necessarily rely on it – sluff it off and qualify it as merely a fun party trick.
-For those who are learning the basics, it’s important to follow a few blind wine tasting tips.
+Blind wine tasting is somewhat of a prerequisite for many industry professionals.
+Those skilled and do it well tend to take it incredibly seriously.
+While others, whose jobs don’t necessarily rely on it, sluff it off and qualify it as merely a fun party trick.
+For those who are learning the basics, it’s important to follow a few blind wine-tasting tips.

 Blind wine tasting conjures an image of someone smelling or sipping a glass of wine with a blindfold on.
-While using a blindfold is not common practice, the concept is bang on.
+While using a blindfold is a rare practice, the concept is bang on.
 Without looking at the bottle and knowing any information on the label, blind tasting requires the participant to rely on their senses alone to determine the wine in their glass.

 Tasting wine blind removes the bias from our opinions.
-Everything from the type of closure, to the shape of the bottle, the design of the label, or knowledge of the price can leave a trail of bias while deciding whether the wine is something we think we’ll enjoy.
-By removing those notions, we’re left with what’s in the glass: fermented grape juice that’s either white, rosé or red … or sometimes orange.
+Everything from the type of closure to the bottle’s shape, the label’s design, or knowledge of the price can leave a trail of bias while deciding whether the wine is something we think we’ll enjoy.
+By removing those notions, we’re left with what’s in the glass: fermented grape juice that’s either white, rosé, red, or orange.

 Why Blind Tasting Is Important

-Blind tasting is done for many different reasons throughout the industry.
+Blind tasting can happen for many different reasons throughout the industry.
 For wine students, it’s often a requirement to attain a certain level of credential.
 For competitions, judges taste blind to fairly critique and compare.
-In retail stores or a restaurant, some buyers opt to taste blind to ensure a wine fits squarely within where it should be on the shelf or a wine list.
+In retail stores or restaurants, some buyers opt to taste blind to ensure a wine fits squarely within where it should be on the shelf or a wine list.

 In all of these instances, typicity is the baseline.
 The taster is smelling and tasting a wine against all other wines they’ve ever smelled and tasted to determine the typicity of the grape and where it was grown.